angular/angular/aio/content/guide/reactive-forms.md

 </code-tabs>

-## Simple Form Validation
+## Simple form validation

 Form validation is necessary when receiving user input through forms.
-This guide will cover using a single validator for a form control.
+This section covers adding a single validator to a form control.
 Form validation is covered more extensively in the [Form Validation](guide/form-validation) guide.

 ### Add a validator function

 Reactive forms include a set of validator functions out of the box for common use cases.
 These functions are provided the control to validate against and return an error object or null based on the validation check.
+The following example shows how to add a required validation to the `firstName` control.

-To show a simple validation, import the `Validators` symbol from the `@angular/forms` package.
+Import the `Validators` class from the `@angular/forms` package.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.ts" region="validator-imports" title="src/app/profile-editor/profile-editor.component.ts (import)">